The History of 66°North: Keeping Iceland Warm for a Century

 With 11 stores located around Iceland, visitors would be remiss not to return home without a piece of clothing from 66°North, whether it be just a simple beanie or a parka that will keep you warm for decades.
 Most of their stores are located in the capital, so you can easily visit them from your accommodation in Reykjavik.
 Their clothes are perfect to wear on self-drive tours in Iceland, as you explore the country in your rental car.

-But many don't realize that 66°North is more than just a clothing store.
-It's been part of Iceland's history for a century.
+Many don't realize that 66°North is more than just a clothing store.
+It's been part of Iceland's history for an entire century.
 Its origins reach back to a time when Iceland's society relied on the fishermen who risked their lives out at sea to keep the nation fed.

 As the years went by, the target market for 66°North's clothing expanded from the fishing industry to rescue teams, mountaineers, hikers, and eventually the general public.
 It has gained a reputation for providing both useful and fashionable clothing that anyone could wear.
 But how did it all begin?
 Keep reading to learn all about the history of 66°North.